Trackunit/developer-hub/api-docs/time-series-introduction.md

 [Explore the our Range Query examples](../reference/usage#range-query-examples)

-## Metric Export
+## Metrics

-The metric export endpoint allows you to retrieve metrics as they were ingested.
+The metrics endpoint allows you to retrieve metrics as they were ingested.
 It provides a way to access historical metric data for analysis, debugging, or offline processing.

-To use the export endpoint, you construct a request URL with parameters such as the time range and metric filters.
+To use the metrics endpoint, you construct a request URL with parameters such as the time range and metric filters.
 The system retrieves the relevant metrics from its database and returns them in JSON format.

 Additionally, if the 'Accept-Encoding' header in your request is set to 'gzip', the response will be compressed using gzip encoding.
 This allows you to reduce the response time and size for efficient data transfer.